 Data management through monitoring, profiling, and integrating data.
 The platform is compatible with both cloud and on-premise data sources and it comes embedded with many pre-built integrations.

 A cloud-based extract, load, transform (ELT) and ETL data integration platform that simplifies the process of integrating diverse data sources.
 It provides BI teams with an intuitive interface for building data pipelines

 8. Building a cloud data warehouse

-Cloud data storage is expected to account for 53% of all enterprise data by the second quarter of 2021.
+Worldwide, spending by businesses on cloud computing and storage infrastructure is forecast to top $1 trillion in 2024.
 Going forward, cloud storage or cloud data warehouse is clearly going to play a critical role in enterprise cloud transformation strategy.
 While the move to cloud sure looks like a safe bet, business intelligence teams must keep a few important things in mind before jumping on the bandwagon, such as:

 i) Closely understand the data modeling process